wejarrard/cellcounting/README.md

 # Cell Counting
-Script to get various characteristics from cells on an H&amp;E stain
+Script to get various characteristics from cells on an H&E stain